 We can say, then, that love cannot be taught – its meaning lies beyond our limited capacity to understand – and it is also all-encompassing.
 It is everywhere and in all things.

-Jesus goes on to point out that:
+The introduction goes on to point out (in language that truly does summarize ACIM) that:

 Nothing real can be threatened.